Alfred-HoZT/Students_db_2/README.md

 The file students.sql is the same database as the final product from Students_db_1.

 **students_info.sh** sends queries to the database and returns the data.
-The file is meant to be run in the terminal.
+The file is meant to be run in the shell terminal.
 Do note that students.sql need to be run in the terminal once to rebuild the "students" database for **students_info.sh** to work.